HomeFlowers & Blooms30 Hawaiian Flowers Names | List of Hawaiian Flowers

 USDA Zones: 8-11

 Oahu Pilo Kea, also known as Alani, is another endangered species from the Island of Oahu.
-The blooms begin in square-shaped, sturdy spiked green cases that open up into waxy, white, bell-shaped flowers on maturity.
+The flowers open up into waxy, white, bell-like petals.

 23. Ma’ohi’ohi